-The Canada Emergency Wage Subsidy (CEWS) is a wage subsidy program offered until June 2021 to qualifying employers who have seen a drop in revenue due to COVID-19.
+The Canada Emergency Wage Subsidy (CEWS) is a wage subsidy program offered until September 2021 to qualifying employers who have seen a drop in revenue due to COVID-19.
 CEWS is meant to prevent more job losses by helping you keep your employees on payroll, enabling you to re-hire workers, and facilitating a return to normal operations.
 If you qualify for CEWS, you will receive a percentage of your employees’ pay subsidized based on your revenue loss.

 Amount businesses can receive: There is no maximum dollar amount a business can receive from the program; however, there is a limit on the amount of subsidy you can receive for a single employee’s weekly wages.
 This limit changes depending on the claim period.
 For more details, please see the eligibility requirements below.

-Program duration: March 15, 2020 to June 2021
+Program duration: March 15, 2020, to September 25, 2021

 Eligibility criteria: Nearly all businesses are eligible for the wage subsidy.
 To be eligible, your business must:

 - Have a CRA Business Number issued before March 15 or a third-party payroll provider who submits your payroll to CRA;